rsmusllp/king-phisher-plugins/client/request_redirect/README.md

 ### Configuration Exceptions
 To create an exception, create a rule earlier in the chain (with a lower index number) with an empty target.
-Configuration entries are evaluated in order, just like firewall rules, and the first one to match is the target that will be used.
+Configuration entries are evaluated in order, just like firewall entries, and the first one to match is the target that will be used.
 An empty target an exception and will cause the matching to stop, and the request will be handled by the King Phisher server.